Optimal tie-breaking rules: Discussion

-More generally, a random variable $Q$ with support in $[0,1]$ defines a \textit{random tie-breaking rule} and we say it is \textit{unbiased} if $\mathbb{E}[Q]=0.5$.
-The timing of the contest with random tie-breaking rules is as follows: \begin{enumerate} \item The contest designer chooses a random variable $Q$ with support in $[0,1]$.
-This is the random tie-breaking rule. \item The value of $Q$ is revealed.
-Let's call it $q \in [0,1]$.
-This is the tie-breaking rule and is observed by all participants. \item Agents decide their effort levels. \item The contest outcome is revealed and in case of a tie, player 1 is chosen as winner with probability $q$ and player 2 is chosen as winner with probability $1-q$. \end{enumerate}
+More generally, a \textit{random tie-breaking rule} is defined by a random variable $Q$ with support in $[0,1]$ and we say that the rule is \textit{unbiased} if $\mathbb{E}[Q]=0.5$.
+The timing of the contest with random tie-breaking rules is as follows: \begin{enumerate} \item The contest designer chooses a distribution for random variable $Q$ with support in $[0,1]$.
+This is the random tie-breaking rule and is known to all participants. \item The value of $Q$ is realized and publicly revealed.
+This is the tie-breaking rule $q \in [0,1]$. \item Agents decide their effort levels. \item The contest outcome is revealed and in case of a tie, player 1 is chosen as winner with probability $q$ and player 2 is chosen as winner with probability $1-q$. \end{enumerate}

-We can now consider the problem of choosing a random tie-breaking rule $Q$ to maximize expected total effort $\mathbb{E}[x_1(Q)+x_2(Q)]$ under the constraint that it is unbiased $\mathbb{E}[Q]=0.5$.
-We will discuss implications of our results for the design of random unbiased tie-breaking rules.\\
+Next, we will discuss the design of random unbiased tie-breaking rules.
+More precisely, we will consider the problem of choosing a random tie-breaking rule $Q$ to maximize expected total effort $\mathbb{E}[x_1(Q)+x_2(Q)]$ under the constraint that the rule is unbiased so that $\mathbb{E}[Q]=0.5$.

 First, for ratio-form contests, we obtain the following as a corollary of Theorem \ref{baik}.